0oM4R/CAT-CS-Road_map/README.md

 ## Finally

-**I want to thank everyone who helped and who keeps helping me to reach this point.**
+**I want to thank everyone who helped me to reach this point and those who keep helping me.**

 **I can't express how grateful I'm.**